-When you envision the type of business that you dream of starting, going into the dumpster and waste industry might not be at the top of your list.
-But before you write off dumpster rental businesses, it’s important to realize that these businesses can be lucrative opportunities, especially if you’re located in an area with limited rental resources.
-Owning a dumpster rental business requires a fairly minimal time investment, since aside from customer phone calls and dumpster deliveries and pickups, you don’t necessarily have to be available on a set schedule.
+Beginning the journey of researching different types of businesses to start, can lead us to uncover unexpected gems.
+Among these, the dumpster rental business was one that I wasn’t very familiar with but was surprised at its remarkable potential.
+Owning a dumpster rental business requires a fairly minimal time investment since, aside from customer phone calls and dumpster deliveries and pickups, you don’t necessarily have to be available on a set schedule.
 Read on to learn more about this business opportunity to see if it might be the right entrepreneurial move for you.

-Dumpster rental businesses provide important services for a variety of customers.
+Dumpster rental businesses provide important services for a variety of customers as trash removal is always in demand.
 These businesses typically offer a number of different dumpster sizes for rent.
 Residential, commercial, and industrial customers rent dumpsters for temporary or longer-term use.
 When a dumpster is rented, the rental company delivers it to the specific location, then picks it up again once the rental period is over.
 Some companies also periodically remove the dumpsters to dispose of their waste contents.

 Dumpster rentals mean that customers don’t have to worry about buying a dumpster that they’ll only temporarily need.
-Dumpster rental businesses enjoy rental fees on their dumpsters time and time again, allowing them to profit off of their dumpster purchases and possibly expand the business by buying more dumpsters.
+Dumpster rental businesses enjoy rental fees on their dumpsters time and time again, allowing them to profit from their dumpster purchases and possibly expand the business by buying more dumpsters.

-According to IBIS World, the dumpster rental industry experienced 2.3 percent annual growth from 2014 to 2019.
-In 2019, the industry was expected to bring in $414.1 million in revenue.
-As of 2019, there were 262 businesses in operation, and industry employment was at 4,576.
+According to IBIS World, the dumpster rental industry experienced a .5 percent annual growth over the last five years.
+By the end of 2023, the industry is expected to bring in $537.7 million in revenue.
+As of 2023, there were 339 businesses in operation, and industry employment was at 6,281.

 The industry’s performance and growth are closely linked to consumer spending.
-As profits and economic health increases, it drives construction activity, a major source of business for the dumpster rental industry.
+As profits and economic health increase, construction activity does too which is a major source of business for the dumpster rental industry.

-The dumpster rental industry is influenced mainly by the needs and wants of its customers.
+The waste management industry is influenced mainly by the needs and wants of its customers.
 According to U-Dump Trailers, one new and evolving trend is the increased use of digital services.
 Customers are increasingly researching dumpster rental companies online.
 They’re reading reviews, comparing pricing, and choosing the company that they want to work with.

 In response, dumpster rental businesses need to accommodate this online need for information and accessibility.
 Businesses should develop websites with FAQs and basic information.
 Some businesses have even created websites that allow customers to order rental dumpsters online.
 This digital dumpster rental trend is likely to continue to increase, so businesses should look toward their websites and social media pages to differentiate their business from others.